valentin-muller26/Genome-and-Transcriptome-Assembly/README.md

     -t "$SLURM_CPUS_PER_TASK" \
     --reads "$READFILEFILTERED"
 ```
-- -t : indicates  the number of threads used by flye
+- -t : indicates  the number of threads used by LJA
 - -o: indicates the path for the output files

 More information about LJA and more parameter can be found [here](https://github.com/AntonBankevich/LJA/blob/main/docs/lja_manual.md)